lonjie254/printf/README.md

-This a group project for Andrew Mwase 0498drew@github.com and Longinus Wawere lonjie254@github.com
+This a group project for Andrew Mwase 0498drew@github.com and Longinus Waweru lonjie254@github.com